-Apdex is an industry standard to measure users' satisfaction with the response time of an application or service.
+Apdex is an industry standard to measure users' satisfaction with the response time of web applications and services.
 It's a simplified Service Level Agreement (SLA) solution that gives application owners better insight into how satisfied users are, in contrast to traditional metrics like average response time, which can be skewed by a few very long responses.

 Apdex is a measure of response time based against a set threshold.
 It measures the ratio of satisfactory response times to unsatisfactory response times.
 The response time is measured from an asset request to completed delivery back to the requestor.

 The application owner defines a response time threshold T. All responses handled in T or less time satisfy the user.

 For example, if T is 1.2 seconds and a response completes in 0.5 seconds, then the user is satisfied.
 All responses greater than 1.2 seconds dissatisfy the user.

 You can define Apdex T values for each of your New Relic APM applications, with separate values for app server and end-user browser performance (page load timing).
 You can also define individual Apdex T thresholds for key transactions.